kintone/cli-kintone/website/docs/guide/migration/migration-from-js-sdk.md

 ### Manifest File Specification

-cli-kintone's manifest file reads every manifest that customize-uploader accepts.
+cli-kintone reads every manifest that customize-uploader accepts.
-The reverse does not hold: `permissions` and `allowed_hosts` are specific to cli-kintone, and customize-uploader ignores them.
+The opposite is not true: `permissions` and `allowed_hosts` are specific to cli-kintone. customize-uploader forwards every manifest property to the Update Customization API as it is, so a manifest that has `permissions` fails with customize-uploader unless the app has the Secure Option turned on.
+Leave both properties out of a manifest that customize-uploader also reads.

 ```json
 {